OSGConnect/tutorial-R/README.md

 [TOC]

 ## Overview
 This tutorial describes how to run R scripts on the OSG.
 We'll first run the program locally as a test.
 After that we'll create a submit file, submit it to OSG using OSG Connect, and look at the results when the jobs finish.
-Finally, we will talk about how to use custom R libraries on OSG Connect.

 ## Run R scripts on OSG
 ### Access R on the submit host